RE Conference 2026: Creativity, Imagination & the Arts

 “My own RE obsessions include using art and image in RE and connecting religions and worldviews to politics and ethics.
 I think the future of the subject will, for example, engage more with religious responses to climate justice, anti-racism and questions about wellbeing.
 I love taking the biggest questions to little people: let’s have more profound RE for 5 year olds as well as recruiting more A level students.”

-This conference would be suitable for those who teach or lead religious education across the primary phase, perhaps coming in partnership with those who lead on science as you consider how one subject may support the learning in the other through careful curriculum mapping.
+This conference would be suitable for those who teach or lead religious education across the primary phase, and perhaps coming in partnership with those who lead on the arts.

 All takes place in the beautiful setting at Mere Court Hotel, Warrington Road, Knutsford, Knutsford WA16 0RW.
 The day will begin at 8.45am arrival and registration and concluding at 3:45pm.
 Places are limited, so don’t delay, book today!

 Need more information?
-Contact our Christian Distinctiveness Officer, Jen Mcilveen.
+Contact our Christian Distinctiveness & SIAMS Officer, Jen Mcilveen.

 Investment